 In reality, another constraint explains the low number of women who set up structured companies, limited liability companies whose management is more cumbersome and requires more time.
 Morocco simply lacks daycare centers for young children !
 Women are primarily responsible for children, as is the case in Denmark or elsewhere.
 These countries have public daycare centers and kindergartens – unlike Morocco.

-Read also : “More daycare centers means more jobs” by Ilkkaracan, a researcher at the Istanbul Technical University
+For further reading on iD4D : “More daycare centers means more jobs”, by Ipek Ilkkaracan, researcher at the Istanbul Technical University.

 Are there no private daycare centers ?